VimsecAu/kb/m365/baselines/defender.md

-**`TLP:CLEAR`**

-# CISA M365 Security Configuration Baseline for Defender
+# Vimsec M365 Security Configuration Baseline for Defender

-Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
-This set of tools and features are used to detect many types of attacks.
+Microsoft 365 (M365) Defender is a cloud-based enterprise defence suite that coordinates prevention, detection, investigation, and response.
+This set of tools and features is used to detect many types of attacks.

 This baseline focuses on the features of Defender for Office 365, but some settings are actually configured in the Microsoft Purview compliance portal.
 However, for simplicity, both the M365 Defender and Microsoft Purview compliance portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
-This baseline serves as a guide should an agency elect to use Defender as their tool of choice.
+This baseline serves as a guide should an organisation elect to use Defender as their tool of choice.
 Please note that some of the controls in the core baselines require the use of a dedicated security tool, such as Defender.

-In addition to these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.
+In addition to these controls, organisations should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.

-The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies' cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

-The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
-CISA created baselines tailored to the federal government's threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
-Non-governmental organizations may also find value in applying these baselines to reduce risks.
+This document outlines an industry-standard security benchmark utilising security best practice guidelines from the US Government and CIS Benchmarks.
+It aims to help organisations secure information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
+These baselines acknowledge that every organisation has unique security needs and risk tolerances.

-The information in this document is provided “as is” for INFORMATIONAL PURPOSES ONLY.
-CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoritism by CISA.
+The information in this document is provided "as is" for informational purposes only.
+Vimsec does not endorse any commercial product or service, including any subjects of analysis.
+Any reference to specific commercial entities, products, processes, or services by service mark, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favouritism by Vimsec.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
-Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
-This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.
+Organisations are responsible for complying with any record-keeping, privacy, and other laws that may apply to the use of technology.
+This document is not intended to, and does not, create any right or benefit for anyone.

-> This document is marked TLP:CLEAR.
-Recipients may share this information without restriction.
-Information is subject to standard copyright rules.
-For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

-## License Compliance and Copyright
+## Licence Compliance and Copyright

 Portions of this document are adapted from documents in Microsoft's [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
-The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
+The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International licence.
 Sources are linked throughout this document.
-The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions

-The agency has identified a set of user accounts that are considered sensitive accounts.
+The organisation has identified a set of user accounts that are considered sensitive accounts.
 See [Key Terminology](#key-terminology) for a detailed description of sensitive accounts.

-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
-Therefore, only licenses not included in E3/G3 are listed.
+The **Licence Requirements** sections of this document assume the organisation is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) licence level at a minimum.
+Therefore, only licences not included in E3/G3 are listed.

 ## Key Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).